 Runner's diarrhea is characterized by frequent, loose bowel movements during or immediately after a run.
 Runner's diarrhea is most common in long-distance runners.

 The cause of runner's diarrhea isn't clear.
-Contributing factors likely include the physical jostling of the organs, decreased blood flow to the intestines, changes in intestinal hormone secretion and pre-race anxiety and stress.
+Contributing factors likely include the physical jostling of the organs, decreased blood flow to the intestines, changes in intestinal hormone secretion, increased amount or introduction of a new food, and pre-race anxiety and stress.
 What is clear is that food moves more quickly through the bowels of athletes in training.

 Often, simple dietary changes can help prevent runner's diarrhea: